'Being openly gay has held my career back'

 South Africa football: 'Being openly gay has held my career back'

-In many African countries, being gay is a crime.
-And on the football field it’s very rare to find openly gay players.
-But one player is hoping to change that…

-Phuti Lekoloane plays in goal in the third tier of South African football and is trying to break stereotypes to pave the way for other gay players to come out.
+Phuti Lekoloane is trying to break stereotypes and pave the way for other gay footballers in South Africa.

 -